-The Cary Towne Center redevelopment is the topic of the Planning & Zoning board work session Tuesday at 6:30 p.m. with a new design guidebook outlining the vision from mostly-empty mall and sea of surface parking to a new urban-type grid.
+The Cary Towne Center redevelopment, approved last year for a rezoning, shows a vision for the future with a new design guidebook outlining the vision from mostly-empty mall and sea of surface parking to a new urban-type grid.

-Meanwhile, a bus rapid transit meeting on the route that would go from downtown Raleigh, through N.C.
-State and Eastern Cary Gateway to downtown Cary, will be 4-8 p.m. at the McKimmon Center today.
+Meanwhile, a bus rapid transit route that would go from downtown Raleigh, through N.C.
+State and Eastern Cary Gateway to downtown Cary.

 Bus rapid transit (or BRT) is a transit strategy for faster, more reliable public transportation, commonly using dedicated lanes.

 Why are things happening in Eastern Cary Gateway?